 The research process is as meticulous as possible, and to remove bias or inflation in casualty numbers, the lowest reported casualty number is recorded in the data, unless verified numbers from human rights groups on the ground are available, in which case they are used.
 This means that the civilian casualty data we present is the least civilian casualties reported from airstrikes.

-As part of our work to enhance conflict monitoring and data sharing, YDP is collaborating with the Armed Conflict and Events Data Project on collecting and collating countrywide political violence data that includes the wider conflict and ground war.
+As part of our work to enhance conflict monitoring and data sharing, YDP is collaborating with the Armed Conflict Location and Event Data Project on collecting and collating countrywide political violence data that includes the wider conflict and ground war.
 ACLED’s methodology for political violence and protest events data collection differs from the process used for YDP’s separate air raids data collection.

 For more details on the methodology used for political violence, please see ACLED’s detailed breakdown of methodology and a background paper explaining how YDP and ACLED collaborates on data collection .